trotter-suzuki-mpi/trotter-suzuki-mpi/src/Python/doc/source/reference.rst

       * `grid` : Lattice object
           Define the geometry of the simulation.
       * `angular_momentum` : integer, optional (default: 0)
-          Angular momentum for the Cylindrical coordinates.
+          Angular momentum for the cylindrical coordinates.

       **Returns**